 Where the Money Goes

+In the last 13 years, Obliteriders have raised more than $67 million for groundbreaking scientific discovery.
 We set our goals high because we know that every dollar we raise goes directly to work, thanks to our generous event sponsors and supporters.
 Explore where the money goes.

 Obliteride Dollars Matter

-Since 2013, Obliteride funding has helped advance:
+Since 2013, Obliteride funding has helped advance bold research and new findings, including:

-In 2024, Obliteriders supported:
+In 2025, Obliteriders supported:

 A walker stands with stickers of names on his back